-1. Move the clamp out and down so it will not get in the way of logs being loaded onto the bed.
+1.Move the clamp out and down so it will not get in the way of logs being loaded onto the bed.

-$\mathfrak{S}$ Using the clamp in/out lever, move the clamp toward the loading side of the sawmill.
+Using the clamp in/out lever, move the clamp toward the loading side of the sawmill.

-$\frac{1}{2}$ Use the clamp up/down lever to lower the clamp below the bed level.
+Use the clamp up/down lever to lower the clamp below the bed level.

-Raise the log loader lever to completely lower the log loader feet.

-- 3. The chain securing the log loader arm to the turner arm will be tight.
-Push the turner lever up to raise the turner arm so that there is slack in the chain. - 4.
-Disconnect the above-mentioned chain from the turner arm.
+- 2.Raise the log loader lever to completely lower the log loader feet. - 3.The chain securing the log loader arm to the turner arm will be tight.
+Push the turner lever up to raise the turner arm so that there is slack in the chain. - 4.Disconnect the above-mentioned chain from the turner arm. - 5.Manually lower the log loader until its feet rest on the ground.